 What are some lower-priced alternatives?

 If Eterneva's price is too high, consider other memorial options.
 Cremation jewelry, like pendants holding ashes, is more affordable.
 Spirit Pieces offers glass art infused with ashes.
-Compared to a $3,500+ Eterneva diamond, cremation jewelry can start under $100, while Spirit Pieces range from a few hundred to a couple thousand dollars.
+Compared to a $3,499+ Eterneva diamond, cremation jewelry can start under $100, while Spirit Pieces range from a few hundred to a couple thousand dollars.
 See our guide to the best cremation jewelry.
+If you would rather keep all of the ashes than a portion, solidification turns the entire volume of remains into smooth stones you can hold, starting around $1,195; see our guide to turning pet ashes into stones.

 Who is Eterneva best for?